2023 Global Amendments to the Base gTLD Registry Agreement (RA), Specification 13, and 2013 Registrar Accreditation Agreement (RAA)

 Fee Threshold Charts:

-Registry Operators Fee Threshold (below): this graph represents the progress of the vote towards the affirmative approval of Applicable Registry Operators whose payments to ICANN accounted for two-thirds of the total amount of fees paid, pursuant to the Registry Agreement, the immediately previous calendar year.
+Registry Operators Fee Threshold (below): this graph represents the final vote towards the affirmative approval of Applicable Registry Operators whose payments to ICANN accounted for two-thirds of the total amount of fees paid, pursuant to the Registry Agreement, the immediately previous calendar year.

 *As of 20 March 2023

-Brand Registry Operators Fee Threshold (below): this graph represents the progress of the vote towards the affirmative approval of Applicable Brand Registry Operators whose payments to ICANN accounted for two-thirds of the total amount of fees paid, pursuant to the Applicable Brand Registry Agreement, the immediately previous calendar year.
+Brand Registry Operators Fee Threshold (below): this graph represents the final vote towards the affirmative approval of Applicable Brand Registry Operators whose payments to ICANN accounted for two-thirds of the total amount of fees paid, pursuant to the Applicable Brand Registry Agreement, the immediately previous calendar year.

 *As of 20 March 2023